dell/csm-docs/content/docs/replication/deployment/powerscale.md

     ```shell
     kubectl get cm -n dell-replication-controller dell-replication-controller-config -o yaml
     ```
-  `data` field should be properly populated with cluster id of your choosing and, if using multi-cluster installation, your `targets:` parameter should be populated by list of target clusters IDs.
+  `data` field should be properly populated with cluster-id of your choosing and, if using multi-cluster installation, your `targets:` parameter should be populated by a list of target clusters IDs.

 If you don't have something installed or something is out-of-place, please refer to installation instructions in [installation-repctl](../install-repctl) or [installation](../installation).